 QAFCO Fertilizer Complex is the largest single-site producer of ammonia and urea in the world.
-The company produces a range of products including anhydrous ammonia, urea formaldehyde and granular urea.
+The company produces a range of products including anhydrous ammonia, urea-formaldehyde, and granular urea.

-More than 10 km of water pipelines between the sea and processing plant are currently monitored for leak detection using fiber optics technology with a leak position sensitivity of 1 m aimed to avoid foundation erosion caused by uncontrolled water leaks and to proactively manage the facilities and personnel safety.
+More than 10 km of buried cooling water pipelines between the sea and processing plant are currently monitored for leak detection using fiber optics technology with a leak position sensitivity of 1 m aimed to avoid foundation erosion caused by uncontrolled water leaks and to proactively manage the facilities and personnel safety.